PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-06 08:59:03
+Last updated: 2024-04-06 08:59:40
-Random Quote: I have won every battle, yet somehow I'm losing the war.  -  Robb Stark
+Random Quote: Love can’t be timed.
+It has to be lived. - Berlin